backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/IntroductionToLabChart/IntroductiontoLabChart.md

 ## Objectives

-1. Learn how to acquire data with teh PowerLab Data Acquisition Unit
+1. Learn how to acquire data with the PowerLab Data Acquisition Unit
 2. Learn how to analyze Data in LabChart
 3. Make simple recordings and measurements using the Finger Pulse Transducer